HSF/hsf.github.io/_workinggroups/training.md

 Everybody is welcome to join the [forum](https://groups.google.com/forum/#!forum/hsf-training-wg) dedicated to HSF training activities.
 This is the place where ideas and proposals are discussed and actions decided!

 Weekly meetings are usually held at 16h00 CERN time on Mondays.
 Everyone is welcomed to discuss!
-Check [Indico](https://indico.cern.ch/category/11294/) for details.
+Check [Indico](https://indico.cern.ch/category/10294/) for details.
+The live notes and the zoom connection is linked in the right sidebar in the category view.

 We are always looking for volunteers from the community to help us with our training events.
 [This page](/training/educators.html) lists the different roles that you can take.
 We have also prepared [recommendation for organizing your own workshop](/training/howto-event.html).